thepacketgeek/rust-tcpstream-demo/protocol/README.md

            ^---    struct field        --^--   possibly more fields?   --^-- ...
 ```

-- **type**: A codified representation of the `Request` type (E.g. Echo == 0, Jumble == 1)
+- **type**: A codified representation of the `Request` type
+  - E.g. Echo == 1, Jumble == 2
 - **length**/**bytes**: The **L**ength and **V**alue from **T**ype-Length-Value [TLV]
-  - Each message struct has specific field types, but TLV is useful when fields are variadic
+  - Each message struct has specific field types so we can get away with only LV, but TLV is useful when fields are variadic and not derivable otherwise
 - **possibly more fields**:
-  - Again, each message struct knows it's fields for deserialization, so these length/byte groups can go on for each struct field when needed
+  - Again, each message struct knows it's fields for deserialization, so these length/byte groups can repeat for each member field when needed (like in the case of Jumble)

-We already know how to serialize a `String` with `as_bytes()`, and we can use [byteorder](https://crates.io/crates/byteorder) to serialize our numbers with the correct [Endianness](https://en.wikipedia.org/wiki/Endianness) (spoiler: `BigEndian`, aliased as `NetworkEndian`).
+We know how to serialize a `String` with `as_bytes()`, but for number values we can use [byteorder](https://crates.io/crates/byteorder) to serialize with the correct [Endianness](https://en.wikipedia.org/wiki/Endianness) (spoiler: `BigEndian`, aliased as `NetworkEndian`).
 Let's walk through the serialization steps:

 ### Request Type
-As we can see above, we need to codify our `Request` types (Echo and Jumble) into a number (`u8`, which allows us up to 255 types!).
-To help prevent bugs, let's implement `From` for `Request` -> `u8` to have a consistent way of serializing the type:
+As we can see above we need to codify our `Request` types (Echo and Jumble) into a number (`u8`, which allows us up to 255 types!).
+To make this definition clear we can implement `From` for `Request` -> `u8` to have a consistent way of serializing the type:

 ```rust
 use std::convert::From;